envdes/IPTpy/docs/examples.rst

 Usage Examples
 ==============
-We provides two examples for using IPTpy to process CAMSv5.3 and CEDSv2021_04_21 data.
+We provides two examples for using IPTpy to process CAMS-GLOB-ANT and CEDSv2021_04_21 data.
 Users can taste the basic functions of IPTpy through `Jupyter Notebook <https://jupyter.org>`_.

 .. grid:: 1 1 2 2
     :gutter: 2

-    .. grid-item-card::  CAMSv5.3
+    .. grid-item-card::  CAMS-GLOB-ANT
         :class-title: custom-title
         :class-body: custom-body
-        :link: notebooks/examples/CAMSv5.3.html
+        :link: notebooks/examples/CAMS-GLOB-ANT.html

         Use rename and regrid fuctions